besttime-app/BestTime-Documentation/source/includes/_forecastendpoints.md

 The 'new forecast' endpoint is used to create a [forecast](#forecasts) of a venue based on the most recent available data.
 Forecasts are created using the venue name and address as input.
 The response includes the forecast (including different analysis), and venue information.
 The venue information includes the `venue_id`.
 This ID is the primary parameter to lookup previously forecasted venues, using the [query endpoints] (#query-endpoints).
-Forecast are stored on the server for a certain amount of days (see [data retention](#data-retention))
+Forecasts are stored on the server for a certain amount of days (see [data retention](#data-retention))

 ### Input attributes New Forecast